Chapter 17.

 Dr. Laura Anderson is a Tennessee-based psychotherapist.
 She cofounded the Religious Trauma Institute in 2019 after noticing similar patterns in her clients, most of whom came from evangelical backgrounds.
 She became aware of the classic signs of trauma: anxiety and depression, pain and intestinal symptoms, feelings of shame, and a tendency toward social isolation.
 She recognized that “What was happening in their bodies was consistent with all of my other trauma clients.
 It is how our body and nervous system experiences those teachings and experiences.”

-The non-profit Global Center for Religious Research (GCRR), a non-religiously affiliated academic society and publisher published the results in 2023 of its pioneering work, “Percentage of U.S. Adults Suffering from Religious Trauma: A Sociological Study.”
+In 2023, the non-profit Global Center for Religious Research (GCRR), a non-religiously affiliated academic society and publisher, published the results of its pioneering work, “Percentage of U.S. Adults Suffering from Religious Trauma: A Sociological Study.”
 This study was co-authored by GCRR President Darren M. Slade, who earned his doctorate in theology and church history.
 Dr. Slade sheds light on the pervasiveness of religious trauma in a 2023 interview—Sins and Salvation: The Emotional Toll of Religious Trauma | Dr. Darren Slade (1:26:35).
 He states that as many as 1-in-3 U.S. adults have suffered from religious trauma at some point in their life, and as many as 1-in-5 currently suffer from multiple debilitating symptoms of religious trauma on a daily basis.

 The Evolution of Faith away from Toxic Doctrines